 The wires are measured and cut to one inch longer than needed to allow an overlap for joining, for example cut the reflector wire to 248 inches.
 Thread the corner pieces onto the wire, then scrape the varnish from the end inch of each end of the wire.
 Overlap the wires by one inch, then grip the overlapped wires with two pairs of pliers and twist the wires together.
 Secure with solder.
 Mark the corner pieces "D1", "D2" and "R" to avoid mixing them up when assembling the antenna out in the field.

 In the case of the driven element, I overlapped the wires through holes drilled in the end of a 6" x 3/4" diameter piece of plastic water pipe leaving a gap between the wires of 1/2".
-The ends of the wires were then bent over and soldered to a 9 foot length of RG58 coax.
-Over the 3/4" pipe I hot melt glued a shorter length of 1.6" diameter plastic waste pipe and wound the coax around the pipe to form a coaxial choke balun.
+The ends of the wires were then bent over and soldered to a length of RG58 coax.
+Over the 3/4" pipe I hot melt glued a shorter length of 40mm diameter plastic waste pipe and wound the coax around the pipe to form a coaxial choke balun.
+12 turns close spaced on a 40mm former gives a very effective choke for 50 MHz.
 The coax was secured to the waste pipe with a couple of cable ties (Ty-Raps) and terminated in an SO239 socket.
-The coax should be sealed with either hot melt glue or silicon rubber to keep water out.
+The coax should be sealed with liquid electrical tape to keep water out.
 In order to obtain a better fit for the corner pieces on the spreader dowels, a short length of plastic waste pipe (the same as used for the corner pieces themselves) was cut lengthwise to remove a section, squeezed and inserted into the corner piece.
 The corner pieces are approx. 3/4" diameter x 1" long, the inserts are 3/4" long.

 Carefully mark out and drill the boom, DO NOT make the distance between each horizontal and vertical hole pair too close otherwise the "L" shaped screw hooks will foul the spreaders.
 Use a drill stand/press to ensure the holes go through the boom at 90 degrees.
 Drill pilot holes for screw hooks.
 Screw the hooks into the boom, then remove them and grind off the point to minimise damage to the spreaders when used to secure them in the boom.